CHIPAsia/chip-for-givewp/readme.txt

 This is an official CHIP plugin for GiveWP.

-CHIP is a payment and business solutions platform that allow you to securely sell your products and get paid via multiple local and international payment methods.
+CHIP is a comprehensive Digital Finance Platform specifically designed to support and empower Micro, Small and Medium Enterprises (MSMEs).
+We provide a suite of solutions encompassing payment collection, expense management, risk mitigation, and treasury management.

+Our aim is to help businesses streamline their financial processes, reduce operational complexity, and drive growth.

+With CHIP, you gain a financial partner committed to simplifying, digitizing, and enhancing your financial operations for ultimate success.

 This plugin will enable your GiveWP site to be integrated with CHIP as per documented in [API Documentation](https://developer.chip-in.asia/api#online_purchases_custom_payment_flow_direct_post).